 Python Code Does Not Have to Be Slow!

-(or run on just one CPU)
+(or run in just one thread)

 How Much Faster Could Your Code Run

-Has this happened to you...
+How many times has this happened to you...

 You run the script and are frustrated at how long it takes.